GoogleCloudPlatform/avocano/docs/admin/extending-example.md

     ```
     python manage.py runserver
     ```

-From here, you should be able to run `makemigrations` and other tasks.
+From here, you can open localhost to see your code running against the production database.